ezylean/makina/README.md

   module1: module1.reducer,
   module2: module2.reducer
 });

+export const middlewares = [...module1.middlewares, ...module2.middlewares];
 ```

 @note actionCreators are optional, the dispatch object is also function that dispatch action directly.
+@note2 middlewares are also optional.

 ### defaultIO (optional)

-The defaultIO argument is an object containing functions to aceess the outside world.
+The defaultIO argument is an object containing functions to access the outside world.
 When building complex applications I/O can make the testing process a real pain.
 Makina provide you a way to deal with that by taking an `overrideIO` argument on the create function
 of your state machine factory making a breeze to test scenarios.